How can I improve the transfer speeds for copying data between my S3 bucket and EC2 instance?

 Use parallel workloads for the data transfer

 To potentially improve the overall time it takes to complete the transfer, consider splitting the transfer into multiple mutually exclusive operations.
-For example, if you're using the AWS CLI, you can run multiple instances of aws s3 cp (copy), aws s3 mv (move), or aws s3 sync (synchronize) at the same time.
+For example, if you're using the AWS CLI, you can run concurrent instances of aws s3 cp, aws s3 mv, or aws s3 sync.

 Customize the upload configurations on the AWS CLI